 3. Review withholdings quarterly

-4. Know your quarterly obligations
+4. Know your deposit and filing obligations

-5. Keep pristine records
+5. Keep clean records

 6. Build relationships with state tax offices